opensecuritycontroller/community/development/osgi/osgi-dev.md

    ```

    This set is a minimal requirement to work properly in runtime.

->Note: Remember to ensure that any external library added in the POM file should also be included in the `osc-control\bnd.bnd`.
+>Note: Remember to ensure that any external library added in the `pom.xml` file should also be included in the `osc-control\bnd.bnd`.
 Remember to also add a class from a package that is not included within the conditional package.